Bee-Lab/BeelabRecaptcha2Bundle/docs/index.md

 As you can see, you can pass an array of validation groups to `Recaptcha2` constraint.
 For example, if you use it with registration in FOSUserBundle, you should use the "Registration" group.
-If you don't use groups, you should remove such option.
+If you don't use groups, you should remove such an option.

 In your template (likely in your main layout file), include a line like the following: